Kyle-Jeffrey-Reese/Website/content/post/writing-technical-content/index.md

 title: Writing technical content in Academic
 ---

-Academic is designed to give technical content creators a seamless experience.
-You can focus on the content and Academic handles the rest.

-**Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**

-On this page, you'll find some examples of the types of technical content that can be rendered with Academic.

 ## Examples

 ### Code

 Academic supports a Markdown extension for highlighting code syntax.
-You can enable this feature by toggling the `highlight` option in your `config/_default/params.toml` file.
+Enable this feature by toggling the `highlight` option in your `config/_default/params.toml` file.

     ```python
     import pandas as pd